Skip to main content

 Choosing the right setup

 When it comes to outdoor kitchens, choosing the correct setup is crucial.
-Whether you want a grill and prep station, a wet bar and wood-fire pizza oven, or a full-out kitchen with refrigerators and stoves, it’s essential to pick a type that works for you.
+Whether you want a grill and prep station, a wet bar and wood-fired pizza oven, or a full-out kitchen with refrigerators and stoves, it’s essential to pick a type that works for you.
 The decision comes down to three main choices: moveable, prefabricated, or custom.

 Recommended Videos